 Deciding what should be taken care of first should be a joint decision in which both people’s feelings should be considered.
 What’s done is done.
 Money spent is like a glass of water poured out on the ground.
 You can’t gather it back up again.
 Arguing about whose fault it is, will only breed resentment and hurt feelings.
 The focus should be on how to fill the glass back up or how best to use what’s remaining.
 Remember, you are a TEAM.
 You are in this together.
 If you are very mad, then postpone the discussion until you can speak rationally without emotions driving the talk.

-There are two other things to remember about sharing finances and getting along.
+Two other things to remember about sharing finances and getting along.

 1) At times, each of you will want to spend money on things that the other does not care anything about.